vito-go/fsearch/README.md

 # fsearch
-Search text in files quickly, especially for log searching.
+Search text in files quickly(using linux mmap), especially for log searching.
 Directories are supported.